Nilüfer Yanya Album Reviews

 2021, 9/10

-As before, it’s Yanya’s knack for catchy guitar parts that’s her key attraction.
+As before, Yanya’s knack for catchy guitar parts is her key attraction.
 There are simple but effective guitar hooks – the echoing notes of ‘Anotherlife’ and the arpeggios of ‘Stabilise’.
 Single ‘Midnight Sun’ gets heavy and cathartic, reminiscent of PJ Harvey.
 Yanya also embraces her Turkish heritage on ‘L – R’, using her father’s yaz, a Turkish instrument a little like a guitar or bouzouki.

 PAINLESS is an impressive follow-up from Yanya, launching her career with two excellent records.